jonmosco/pe3_vagrant/README.md

  https://github.com/adrienthebo/vagrant-hosts

 ##Usage
-NOTE:  All these examples assume usage with the VMWare Fusion provider.
+NOTE:  All these examples assume usage with the VMware Fusion provider.
 If you are using VirtualBox, please adjust accordingly.

 Add the base box.
 I have had great success with PuppetLabs Vagrant